xlang-ai/Spider2-V/ACCOUNT_GUIDELINE.md

 ## snowflake
 To test examples involving Snowflake application, please:
 1. Go to page [Snowflake](https://signup.snowflake.com/) to sign up a new account.
-- choose "Enterprise" version
+- choose `Enterprise` version
 - choose any cloud provider you like
-2. Activate your account and create a username and password.
+2. Activate your account and create a `Username` and `Password`.
+3. Sign in this account, close any pop-up windows for the first login (*e.g.*, choosing the background color).
-3. Get the account URL (ending with ".snowflakecomputing.com") for the current account (see [how to get account url](https://docs.snowflake.com/en/user-guide/admin-account-identifier#finding-the-organization-and-account-name-for-an-account)).
+4. Get the `Account URL` (ending with `.snowflakecomputing.com`) for the current account (see [how to get account url](https://docs.snowflake.com/en/user-guide/admin-account-identifier#finding-the-organization-and-account-name-for-an-account)).
-4. Copy and rename `settings.json.template` into `settings.json` under folder `evaluation_examples/settings/snowflake/`.
+5. Copy and rename `settings.json.template` into `settings.json` under folder `evaluation_examples/settings/snowflake/`.
 And fill concrete values into `settings.json`:
 ```json
 {
     "account": "https://xxxxxxxx.snowflakecomputing.com",